CUTTING CLUB HUB

 Community Impact

 The residents of Greerton stand to benefit significantly from this trial.
 With a more reliable power supply, they can experience fewer outages and more stable electricity during high-demand periods.
 Powerco highlights that “These areas with intensive housing can now benefit from more consistent and reliable electricity supply.”
-Frew emphasizes, “We’re the first electricity distribution company to use this innovative technology in New Zealand.
+Frew emphasises, “We’re the first electricity distribution company to use this innovative technology in New Zealand.
 It’s used successfully in Australia.
 However, as they are new equipment on our network, we’ll be monitoring their performance to ensure they are helping supply enough power during peak demand in the neighbourhood.”

 Powerco logo